kaadt/ProTune/docs/NEXT_STEPS.md

   reflects the forced target.
 This confirms the control path and smoothing behave correctly.

-## 2. Shorten the analysis window for responsiveness
+## 2. Tune the analysis window for responsiveness
-- The 4096-point FFT produces roughly 93 ms of latency at 44.1 kHz.
-Consider reducing `fftOrder` in `PitchCorrectionEngine.cpp` to 10 or 11 while testing to hear quicker reaction, even if the low-frequency resolution suffers.
-- After adjustments, re-measure the detected pitch stability to ensure the new window still tracks fundamentals without octave-jumping.
+- The 2048-sample Hann window (order 11) adds ~46 ms of look-ahead at 44.1 kHz.
+When
+  chasing faster transients, experiment with order 10 (1024 samples) and confirm the coarse/fine autocorrelation search still locks without octave-hopping.
+- After each change, log `confidenceOut` to make sure the tighter window has not increased the rejection rate for low-pitched material.

-## 3. Harden the phase vocoder shifter
+## 3. Harden the cycle-resampling shifter
-- **Clamp and denoise the magnitude spectrum** before re-assignment to reduce warbling.
-- **Port a proven implementation** (e.g., JUCE PitchShifterExample or SoundTouch) and feed it the ratio produced by `ratioSmoother` for a known-good baseline.
-- **Tune overlap/hop sizes** (`pitchOversampling`, `pitchFftSize`) to minimise phasing artefacts.
-Start with 75% overlap (hop = frame/4) and compare other hop sizes.
+- **Watch the read/write gap** inside `CycleResampler::process` and ensure the add/drop
+  thresholds (`minLag`, `maxLag`) stay proportional to the detected period, especially when the ratio jumps abruptly.
+- **Audit the interpolation**: linear blending is fast but may smear bright consonants.
+  Swap in a short Lagrange or Hermite interpolator if aliasing becomes audible.
+- **Stress-test at extremes** by driving ratios of 4×/0.25× and verifying the cycle adjustments keep the read head safely behind the write head without glitching.

 ## 4. Rebalance wet/dry mixing
 - Currently the `formantPreserve` parameter crossfades back to the dry buffer.
 For